Displacement without record

 Analysis

-The gap between formal eviction statistics and actual displacement suggests a systemic measurement failure.
-Policy designed around recorded events cannot address unrecorded patterns.
+Formal eviction statistics differ from actual displacement.
+Policy built around recorded events can’t address unrecorded patterns.

 • /en/entities/housing-crisis